stefan-hoeck/idris2-elab-util/src/Doc/Generic4.md

 for the data types from `Language.Reflection.TTImp`~~.

 I finally figured out how to derive mutually dependant implementations.
-The core idea was to declare all implementation types first, before actually declaring implementations.
+The core idea was to declare all the implementation types first, before actually declaring the implementations.
 This separation has to occur in the `Elab` monad, as can be seen in the implementation of `deriveMutual`: